Ahket-net/docs/MD/STASH Reference Manual.md

    - When a DDS is created at $t_0$, $jCPR(t_0) = 0$
    - When a DDS is verified at time $t_n$:
       $jCPR(t_n) = jCPR(t_{n-1}) \times 2^{(-(t_n - t_{n-1})/T_H)} + R(t_n)$, where
       - $t_{n-1}$ is the last verification time before $t_n$, or $t_0$ if there were no verifications before.
       - $R(t_n)$ is the DDS owner's revenue (reward) from verification at $t_n$.
-         - $ T_H $ is a time constant that determines the discount of previous returns over time—which we call the Owner Reward Half Time.
+      - $T_H$ is a time constant that determines the discount of previous returns over time—which we call the Owner Reward Half Time.
 I.e., the value of jCPR of a DDS will be halved after $T_H$ time.
    - At any point of time $t_n =< t < t_{n+1}$,
       - $jCPR(t) = jCPR(t_n) \times 2^{(-(t - t_n)/T_H)}$

 The CFR is calculated as follows:
    - $CFR(t) = RHI \times jCPR(t)$
-      where RHI is some predefined multiplier (most probably is set to 100%) that determines the amount of jCPR that is covered when a loss occurs.
+      - where RHI is some predefined multiplier (most probably is set to 100%) that determines the amount of jCPR that is covered when a loss occurs.
 The insured value of a DDS at time $t$ is its $CFR(t)$.

 The "Registry Cumulative Future Revenue" (RCFR) of a Registry is the sum of the RCFs of all the DDSs held in the Registry at time $t$.
 It is calculated from the "Registry Adjusted Cumulative Past Revenue" (RjCPR), which is the total sum of the $jCPR(t)$ values of all the held DDSs.
 Therefore,